How Cannabinoids Heal & The Endocannabinoid System

 An additional mood-boosting cannabinoid is CBDA.
 It provides therapeutic effects throughout our body by activating 5-HT1A, which are serotonin receptors.
 CBDA is special due to having a much stronger binding affinity than CBD as an antagonist at an important receptor known as GPR55.
 Other medicinal benefits that CBDA is known for: anti-nausea, treatment for epilepsy (reduction of seizures), and high anti-inflammatory properties.

 By diving into the ECS and how it works, we uncover a lesser-known look at the direct impact that each cannabinoid has on our body.
-Whether you’re new to cannabis or are a regular user, having this knowledge means we are better equipped to single-out cannabinoids that can treat needs specific to our individual health and wellbeing.
+Whether you’re new to cannabis or are a regular user, having this knowledge about the health benefits of cannabinoids means we are better equipped to single-out cannabinoids that can treat needs specific to our individual health and wellbeing.

 Further research on the ECS can be found by visiting our sources below!